 Other Arts Essentials Resources

-Arts Essentials Purchasing Process At-A-Glance: (for CPS district-managed schools only) A quick walkthrough of the Arts Essentials purchasing process for clerks, administrators, and Arts Liaisons.
+Arts Essentials Purchasing Process At-A-Glance (NOTE: for CPS district-managed schools only): A quick walkthrough of the Arts Essentials purchasing process for clerks, administrators, and Arts Liaisons.

 Full CPS Vendor List: A list of all active vendors that schools may purchase from.
 PLEASE NOTE: This list is subject to change, as vendors are de-activated on a rolling basis due to inactivity.
 Please ask your school clerk to find the most up-to-date vendors via Oracle.